13 Jun

 Tips to Protect Your Pet against the Summer Heat

-While pets may not develop wrinkles or age spots like humans, their risk of skin cancer is just as real, if not higher.
-This makes sun protection an essential part of pet care, especially for those who spend significant time outdoors.
+While pets may not develop wrinkles or age spots like humans, their risk of sun damage is just as real, if not higher.
+Sun protection is an essential part of pet care, especially for those who spend significant time outdoors.

-A common misconception is that fur colour affects UV protection; however, even pets with dense coats can develop sunburn in areas with sparse fur, such as the nose, ears, belly, and armpits.
-Just 15 minutes of direct sunlight can cause burns, especially for pets exposed to different climates during travel or relocation.
+Even pets with dense coats can get sunburn in areas with sparse fur like nose, ears, belly, and armpits.
+Just 15 minutes of direct sunlight can cause burns.

 Recognizing Sunburn in Pets

-Steps to Protect Your Pet from the Sun
+Proven Steps to Protect Your Pet from the Sun and Heat

 Apply Pet-Safe Sunscreen

-Sunscreen is one of the most effective ways to protect your pet’s exposed skin.
-Use sunscreen designed for pets, as human sunscreens often contain zinc oxide, which is toxic if ingested.
-Focus on applying it to sensitive areas like the nose, ears, and belly, and reapply if your pet spends extended time outdoors.
+One of the most effective ways to protect exposed skin is with pet-specific sunscreen.
+Human sunscreens often contain zinc oxide or salicylates, which are toxic if ingested.
+Focus application on the nose, ears, belly, and other exposed skin.
+Reapply if your pet spends extended time outdoors or after swimming.

 Trim Fur Instead of Shaving